-In this case, reverse means not knitting backward, but looking backward, because what is considered the back of stockinette is the front of reverse stockinette.
+In knitting, the reverse stockinette stitch, as you might imagine, is the same as stockinette stitch, but in reverse.
+In this case, reverse does not mean you're knitting backward, though.
+Instead, you're actually looking backward because what is considered the back of normal stockinette is actually the front of reverse stockinette.

 Knitting Reverse Stockinette

-Row 1: Purl.
+- Row 1: Purl across.

-Row 2: Knit.
+- Row 2: Knit across.

-Repeat these two rows for pattern.
+- Repeat these two rows for the pattern.

-Some people don't like Reverse Stockinette because they prefer the look of "regular" Stockinette.
-Reverse Stockinette also holds the potential problem of rowing out, which is where uneven tension between your knit and purl rows shows.
-It's a lot easier to see in Reverse Stockinette, and it can be difficult to fix, so this is a big potential problem with working Reverse.
+Reverse stockinette also holds the potential problem of rowing out, which is when the uneven tension between your knit and purl rows shows.
+It's a lot easier to see in reverse stockinette, and it can be difficult to fix, so this is a big potential problem when working reverse.

-In both of these situations, I'd suggest taking measurements and counting from the knit side (here the "wrong" side) because the vs are easier to count but the measurement is, of course, the same.
-It's just easier to see from the other side if you're having trouble.
+It can be a little more difficult to figure out your knitting gauge or to count rows when all you're looking at is purl bumps.
+In both of these situations, try taking measurements and counting from the knit side (here the "wrong" side) because the V's are easier to count and the measurement is, of course, the same.
+It's simply easier to see from the other side if you're having trouble.

-Patterns Using Reverse Stockinette
+Reverse Stockinette Patterns